LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/call_1.rst.txt

 two arguments are the two implicit grammar rule arguments to avoid hard-coding assumptions about how grammar rules are compiled into clauses.
-Note that the compiler ensures zero overhead when using this non-terminal with a bound argument at compile time.
+Note that the compiler ensures zero overhead when using this non-terminal with a bound argument at compile-time.
 To call a predicate with a different argument order, use a :term:`lambda expression` or define a :term:`predicate alias`.
 For
 example: